 "Discipline" means one of the specific types or categories of lead-based paint activities identified in this chapter for which individuals may receive training from approved courses and become certified by the department.
-For example, "lead inspector/risk assessor" is a discipline.
+For example, "lead inspector/risk assessor" is a discipline, and "lead-safe renovator" is a discipline.